wbuchwalter/on-demand-training-cntk/doc/vsts.md

 1. Choose an empty build definition.
 1. Choose the repository source
 1. Don't check Continuous Integration (unless you are rich and want to spin up a GPU VM every time there is new commit)
-1. If your repository is hosted on Github, go to the `Repository` tab, grand acces to Github, and choose your repo.
+1. If your repository is hosted on Github, go to the *Repository* tab, grand acces to your Github account, and choose your repository.
 If your code is hosted on VSTS you shouldn't need to change anything.

+Let's create our build definition in the *Build* tab: